lukacs-m/SimplyPersist/README.md

-# PersistenceService
+# SimplyPersist

-`PersistenceService` is a Swift package that provides a convenient and efficient way to perform persistence operations using SwiftData.
+`SimplyPersist` is a Swift package that provides a convenient and efficient way to perform persistence operations using SwiftData.
+It allows operation on background threads by implementing the new `ModelActor` protocol.

 ## Features